shivashant25/Sentinel-with-XDR/labguide/part-01/lab01.md

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**

+## Review
+In this lab, you will complete the following tasks:
+- Create a Group
+- Apply Microsoft Defender for Office 365 preset security policies
+- Preparing the Microsoft 365 Defender workspace